microsoft/moaw/workshops/serverless-overview/workshop.md

 Notice the usage of the Cosmos DB input binding [`CosmosDBInput`](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-cosmosdb-v2-input?tabs=python-v2%2Cisolated-process%2Cextensionv4&pivots=programming-language-csharp) which simplifies retrieving data from a Cosmos DB collection.

-In addition to defining the connection settings (e.g. name of the database, collection, and the connection string), we have also defined a query (`SqlQuery`) to fetch the last 50 items from the collection.
+In addition to defining the environment variables such as the name of the database, collection, and the connection string, you have also defined a query (`SqlQuery`) to fetch the last 50 items from the collection.

 Check the [Query items guide](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/how-to-dotnet-query-items) for more details about the query language.

-Lastly, go to the Azure Function in your Azure Portal, inside the `Configuration` and `Application settings` add the 3 new settings values based on the Lab 1:
+Lastly, go to the Azure Function in your Azure Portal, inside the `Configuration` and `Application settings` and add the 3 new settings values:

 - Add the App settings `COSMOS_DB_DATABASE_NAME` and `COSMOS_DB_CONTAINER_ID` and set their values like defined in the Overview section above
 - Set value of the connection string `COSMOS_DB_CONNECTION_STRING_SETTING` using the `Keys` section of your Cosmos Db resource on Azure.